-Professor, Department of Pharmacology and Chemical Biology, Director, Women's Cancer Research Center, University of Pittsburgh Cancer Institute
+Professor, Department of Pharmacology and Chemical Biology, Director, Women's Cancer Research Center, University of Pittsburgh Cancer Institute, Pittsburgh Foundation Chair in Precision Medicine

 The goal of the Lee laboratory is translational breast cancer research.
 The laboratory has two main areas of focus.